elunna/nerfhack-changelog/README.md

 ### Impaired Actions
 * Allow #terrain whilst impaired (xnh)
 * Falling downstairs does more damage: 10-19 instead of 1d3.
 (K-Mod with higher damage)
-* Falling down a hole or pit whilst fumbling (or very low dex) can make you fall on a wielded weapon.
+* Falling down a hole or pit whilst fumbling (or low dex) can make you fall on a wielded weapon.
 * Going downstairs whilst stunned always results in falling, confusion sometimes does.
 * Don't allow stunned jumping.
 Confused jumping has a 20% chance to fail (Evil)
 * Many item actions are now forbidden if you have both hands welded.